objectionary/jucs/README.md

 ![Lines of code](https://img.shields.io/tokei/lines/github/yegor256/jucs)
 [![License](https://img.shields.io/badge/license-MIT-green.svg)](https://github.com/yegor256/jucs/blob/master/LICENSE.txt)

-It's a simple manager of "records" in a text file of CSV, JSON, etc. format.
-It's something you would use when you don't want to run a full database, but just a list of lines in a file is not enough.
-You need a file with structured records.
+There is a simple annotation in this package, which may help you turn files in classpath into sources of a JUnit test method.

-You add this to your `pom.xml`:
+First, add this to your `pom.xml`:

 ```xml
 <dependency>